herry13/nuri-lang/README.md

   "a": {
     ".type": "object",
     "b": 1
+  },
+  "y": "$a"
 }
-}
 ```

 ### Function

 A variable can be assigned with a function.
-Currently, there are three types supported functions:
+Currently, Nuri supports four types of function:
 - arithmetic
 - string manipulation
 - shell-command